-- Does social democracy provide either a viable or a desirable alternative to Marxist-Leninism? - Is the revolution-reform dichotomy useful? - Must socialism be a working-class project? - Is it possible to be both socialist and democratic, or are the two contradictory?
+- Does social democracy provide a viable or desirable alternative to Marxist-Leninism? - Is the revolution-reform dichotomy helpful? - Must socialism be a working-class project? - Is it possible to be both socialist and democratic, or are the two contradictory?

-WEEK 4 SOCIALISM AND ITS NEO-LIBERAL CRITICS: HAYEK AND NOZICK ON CONSTRUCTIVISM AND EQUALITY

-This week and next week we shall be looking at criticisms of socialism: this week from a new right perspective and next week from the more 'leftish' perspective of new social movements - the greens and feminists in particular.
-In this topic we will look at discussions of socialist values amongst recent neoliberal political philosophers.
-Their views, which question the most basic principles of socialism, enjoyed widespread support in the 1980s and are behind much of the individualist and free market thinking of that period and the early 1990s.
-They by no means disappeared from the political and economic world of the 1990s and early 21st century.
-In fact many see the current period as involving the consolidation of neo-liberal power globally, even after the financial crisis.
-How far are they successful in undermining socialism?
+WEEK 4 SOCIALISM AND ITS NEO-LIBERAL CRITICS: HAYEK AND NOZICK ON CONSTRUCTIVISM AND EQUALITY discussions of socialist values amongst recent neoliberal political philosophers.
+Their views, which question the most basic principles of socialism, enjoyed widespread support in the 1980s and are behind much of the individualist and free market thinking of the 1990s and since.
+Many see the current period as involving the consolidation of neo-liberal power globally, even after the financial crisis.
+How far are neoliberals successful in undermining socialism?